osbuild/guides/README.md

 🚧 Work in progress

-# User/Administrator/Contributor Guides for OSBuild and osbuild-composer

-Intended audience:
- 1. User guide - if you were to use osbuild-composer for the first time, this is what you should read.
- 2. Administrator guide - TBD.
- 3. Contributor - highlevel overview of osbuild-composer and osbuild, not replicating information that can be found in HACKING.md in osbuild and composer repositories.

 Book format:
  * The book uses simple markdown files, which are rendered using mdBook: https://github.com/rust-lang/mdBook/.
- * To render the book locally run:
+ * To render the book locally run in one of the directories:
 ```
 $ mdbook serve
 ```